 Upon completion in late 2018, the new 16,600 sq. ft.
 Anderson Family Health & Dental Center is nearly double the size of the previous facility, housing twice as many medical clinicians and dental operatories.
 The new building is designed to better accommodate a patient-centered medical home (PCMH) model of care.
 The Anderson facility currently serves approximately 3,000 patients.
 With the new, expanded facility SCHC is projected to serve 6,500 patients by 2023.

 SCHC financed the approximately $9.6 million project utilizing a NMTC financing structure.
 Two Community Development Entities provided SCHC with NMTC allocation totaling $9.5 million and generating a gross equity investment of $3.2 million.
 Other sources of funding included SCHC’s own cash investment of $1.8 million.
 The capital project sources and uses of funds are illustrated below.

 Capital Link uses an integrated economic modeling and planning tool called IMPLAN (IMpact analysis for PLANning) to assess the multiplier effect of each health center’s business operations, job creation, and likely future growth.
 Economic activity can be calculated in terms of direct, indirect, and induced impact.
 Direct benefits flow from expanded operations, new facilities, and hiring.
 Indirect benefits come from local purchases.
 Induced benefits occur from spending resulting from new household income as all local industries grow.

-As illustrated in the table below, the Anderson clinic’s overall economic contribution to the local economy in 2016 was $3 million annually.
+The Anderson clinic’s overall economic contribution to the local economy in 2016 was $3 million annually.
 By 2023, the total economic impact is projected to be just under $7 million.
 Additionally, with the expansion of services being offered, the project is also anticipated to create 14 permanent full-time equivalent (FTE) jobs by 2023.